-The PSAT has been an option for students for several years, and was often used as a primer for both the ACT and the SAT, even though the testing formats are different.
+Students have been told to take the PSAT for several years and was often used as a primer for both the ACT and SAT, even though the testing formats are different.
 Now, however, students can take the PreACT to prepare for the ACT test.

 Allows For Early Practice